• About HMSR

 Abstract

-Throughout the last few decades, private equity has expanded into the field of ophthalmology at an alarming rate.
-Acquisitions of private practices by firms have increased with the intention of maximizing profits and patient volume in order to target the growing demand for medical services and address a fragmented healthcare practice system [2].
-Private equity investment has proven to greatly benefit private equity firms and senior ophthalmologists of well-established practices alike.
+Throughout the last few decades, private equity (PE) has expanded into the field of ophthalmology at an incredible rate.
+Acquisitions of private practices by firms have increased with the intention of maximizing profits and patient volume in order to target the growing demand for medical services and address a fragmented healthcare practice system.
+Private equity investment has proven to greatly benefit PE firms and senior ophthalmologists of well-established practices alike.
 However, this trend of private equity acquisition has received much criticism despite its seemingly positive short-term outlook.
-In this commentary, we discuss the potential setbacks of private equity advancement in ophthalmology, a discussion which may also be applied to other specialties experiencing a similar predicament.
-Loss of physician autonomy, declining physician income for junior ophthalmologists, and the priority of profitability over patient care are a few of the significant concerns highlighted in this commentary regarding private equity.
-Furthermore, we consider the ramifications of private equity investment on incoming ophthalmologists who are entering an uncertain job marketplace and may struggle to locate stable practice opportunities [8].
-This commentary concludes with the evaluation of private equity advancement through the lens of a medical student and an ophthalmologist, as well as the call for medical students and trainees to educate themselves on the matter and promote further research on the long-term consequences of this trend of private equity investment.
+In this commentary, we discuss the potential setbacks of PE advancement in ophthalmology, including the loss of physician autonomy, decrease in income for junior ophthalmologists, and decline in quality of patient care – all resulting from the increased focus on maximizing profitability.
+Furthermore, we consider the ramifications of private equity investment on incoming ophthalmologists who are entering an uncertain job marketplace and may struggle to locate stable practice opportunities.
+This commentary concludes with the evaluation of private equity advancement through the lens of a medical student and an ophthalmologist, as well as the call for medical students and trainees to educate themselves on the matter and promote further research on the long-term consequences of this trend of PE investment.

 Commentary

 With private equity acquisitions on the rise in ophthalmology, it is imperative that medical students, residents, and junior ophthalmologists are knowledgeable on the impact of private equity on the future of this specialty.
-Education regarding private equity and practice options should be widely provided to trainees pursuing ophthalmology and other specialties that are being affected by the expansion of private equity investment.
-Although several highly accountable publications have exposed the trends of private equity encroachment on medical practices, additional research investigating the long-term implications of private equity acquisition and its impact on medicine must be done.
+Information regarding PE, ownership structures, and practice options should be widely provided to trainees pursuing ophthalmology, ideally through small group discussions and on-site learning during residency program education [7].
+Although several highly accountable publications have analyzed the trends of private equity encroachment on medical practices, additional research investigating the long-term implications of PE acquisition and its impact on medicine must be done.

 References